Facts About Jupiter: The Biggest Planet in the Solar System

 Surface of Jupiter

-This gas giant doesn’t have the hard surface as we do on Earth.
+This gas giant doesn’t have a hard surface like we do on Earth.
 The planet is mostly swirling gases and liquids.
 A spacecraft can’t land on it or fly through the planet due to the extreme pressures and temperatures that will crush, melt, and vaporize it.

 What is the Great Red Spot on Jupiter?